-Divorce statistics tend to obscure the emotional impact of divorce.
-Whether a divorce is chosen, imposed, contested, litigated or mediated, divorce is difficult.
+Whether a divorce is chosen, imposed, contested, litigated or mediated, divorce is emotionally difficult.

-- “ I can’t believe that when he walked into the teacher’s meeting for Carrie, I actually felt something toward him…what’s wrong with me after all he put me through?”
+- “ I can’t believe when I saw him at the teacher’s meeting, I actually felt something toward him…what’s wrong with me?”

 - “She said she fell out of love.
 I thought we were great.
-I will never be able to make someone happy.”
+I’ll never make someone happy.”

 Understanding the emotional fallout from divorce and the ways in which thoughts and feelings persist, may make it possible to cope with them and transform them into lessons learned.